Vampire Princess Miyu: Main

 Shinmas are demons from another dimension called the darkness who possess the powers of shapeshifting and flight and take advantage of human souls for their own gain, luring them with illusions of their dreams or desires.
 After escaping into the human world after being sealed in the darkness for thousands of years, it is the job of a Guardian vampire, such as Miyu, to return them to the darkness.
 While it is implied that they feed on human emotions, there are some instances of Shinma feeding directly on humans, such as Ga-Ryu, who drinks blood, and Koh-Waku, who devours them.
 Not all Shinma are inherently evil, however.
 Some use their abilities to interfere with humans for their own purposes, while others help humans by targeting others.
-Shinma can come from several countries, including Japan and China and their western sides.
+Shinma can come from several countries, including Japan, China, and the Western side.
 The kanji for Shinma literally means "god-demon".